DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 Students in this course will:

-- Learn the basics of programming and creative coding using Javascript and the [p5.js](https://p5js.org/) library.
+- Learn the basics of programming and creative coding using Javascript with the [p5.js](https://p5js.org/) library and C++ with the [Arduino](https://www.arduino.cc/) platform.
+- Write code and develop interactive projects within the context of visual art and design.
 - Apply their understanding of digital media to software.
 - Make connections between larger social experiences/issues and the process of software development.
 - Learn best practices for designing software within an event-driven, object-oriented, real time framework.